friediisch/GenHub/README.md

 ### Todos:

 - Allow chat renaming
-- Maintain line breaks and tabs in user input
 - Add index column to improve query performance
 - Enter system prompts per chat/globally
 - Add a way for users to see descriptions of the models/ link to the docs